kinecosystem/partners-docs/docs/api_launch_experience.md

 }
 ```

-* Step 3 - Add Gifting Order Confiramtion Observer</br>
+* Step 3 - Add Gifting Order Confirmation Observer</br>
-Once you add your observer you will get a `Subscription` so you can easyly remove your observer when you don't need it anymore.
+Once you add your observer you will get a `Subscription` so you can easily remove your observer when you don't need it anymore.
 ```java
 giftingOrderConfirmation = getGiftingManager().addOrderConfirmationObserver(
             new Observer<OrderConfirmation>() {